vivek-anand-singh/City-Connectivity-Analyzer/README.md

 ### Getting Help

 - Check the documentation in each module
-- Review the algorithm implementations in `city_graph.py`
+- Review the algorithm implementations in `src/core/graph.py` and `src/core/algorithms/`
-- Examine the visualization utilities in `visualizer.py`
+- Examine the visualization utilities in `src/visualization/`

 ## 🎯 Educational Value